MarietteViladomat/Amphibian-Skin-Microbiome-Bd-Inhibitory-taxa/README.md

 # Amphibian Skin 16S Nanopore Microbiome Against Woodhams Data Base of Bd-Inhibitory-taxa
-Report for reproducibility purposes
+Report for reproducibility purposes for paper (CITE WHEN PUBLISHED), where Woodhams data base was used to separate "putative inhibitory to Bd taxa" and compare community structure in samples od frogs infected and not infected with Bd, as well as the surrounding environmental water.

 This repository documents the analysis of the Woodhams database of putative Bd-inhibitory taxa and its comparison with samples infected and not infected with Batrachochytrium dendrobatidis (Bd).

 Analysis was performed using 16S rRNA amplicons obtained by nanopore sequencing.
 Nanopore reads processing and taxonomic assignation was done previously using Spaghetti pipeline: https://github.com/adlape95/Spaghetti .
 This R script should be used after Spaghetti pipeline is completed.

-### Woodhams DB assignation as "putative inhibitory to Bd taxa" and comparison with samples infected and not infected with Bd:

-##### Repository contents
+### Repository contents

 a) Woodhams Database : Woodhams, Douglas & Alford, Ross & Antwis, Rachael & Archer, Holly & Becker, Matthew & Belden, Lisa & Bell, Sara & Bletz, Molly & Daskin, Joshua & Davis, Leyla & Flechas, Sandra & Lauer, Antje & González, Antonio & Harris, Reid & Holden, Whitney & Hughey, Myra & Nez, Roberto & Knight, Rob & Kueneman, Jordan & McKenzie, Valerie.
 (2015).
 Antifungal isolates database of amphibian skin-associated bacteria and function against emerging fungal pathogens Ecological Archives E096-059.
 Ecology.
 96. 2015-595. doi:10.1890/14-1837.1.